nicooga/rat_deployer/README.md

 Rat deployer adds a thin layer of abstraction over docker-compose to make commands more DRY.
 Main features it adds are:

-  - Enviromental overrides using multiple compose files
+  - Enviromental overrides by using multiple compose files
   - Easier remote usage by linking environments to machines
   - Slack notifier